cvmfs/doc-cvmfs/cpt-repo.rst

 with this tag.
 It also allows for rollbacks to previously created and tagged file system revisions.
 Tag names need to be unique for each repository and are not allowed to contain spaces or spacial characters.
-Besides the actual tag’s name they can also contain a free descriptive text and store a creation timestamp.
+Besides the actual tag's name they can also contain a free descriptive text and store a creation timestamp.

 Named snapshots are best to use for larger modifications to the